Contemporary Christian music: Modernity (2000s–2020s)

-Contemporary Christian music has influences from folk, gospel, pop and rock music.
+Contemporary Christian music has influences from folk, gospel, pop, and rock music.
 Genres of music such as soft rock, folk rock, alternative, hip-hop, etc. have played a large influence on CCM.

-Charismatic churches have had a large influence on contemporary Christian music and are one of the largest producers of CCM.
-Contemporary Christian music has also expanded into multiple subgenres.
+Evangelical, Pentecostal, and Charismatic denominations have had a large influence on contemporary Christian music and are among the largest producers of contemporary Christian music, which has also expanded into multiple subgenres.
 Christian punk, Christian hardcore, Christian metal, and Christian hip-hop, although not normally considered CCM, can also come under the genre's umbrella.
-Contemporary worship music is also incorporated in modern CCM.
-Contemporary worship is both recorded and performed during church services.
+Contemporary worship music is also incorporated into modern CCM, with songs and albums being both recorded and performed during Christian conferences, concert tours, camp meetings, revival meetings, and church services.

-In the 2000s, contemporary worship music with a distinctly theological focus has emerged, primarily in the Baptist, Reformed and more traditional non-denominational branches of Protestant Christianity.
-Artists include well-known groups such as Shane & Shane and modern hymn-writers, Keith & Kristyn Getty as well as others like Sovereign Grace Music, Matt Boswell and Aaron Keyes.
+In the 2000s, contemporary worship music with a distinctly theological focus has emerged, primarily in the Baptist, Reformed, and non-denominational branches of Protestant Christianity.
+Artists include well-known groups such as Shane & Shane and modern hymn-writers, such as Keith & Kristyn Getty, as well as others like Sovereign Grace Music, Matt Boswell, and Aaron Keyes.
 The format is gaining traction in a number of churches and other areas in culture as well as being heard in CCM collections and musical algorithms on several Internet streaming services.

 According to a 2023 study by Worship Leader Research, of the top 25 most popular song licenses used by churches between 2010 and 2020, nearly 100% came from three megachurch music groups; Hillsong Worship (Hillsong Church), Bethel Music (Bethel Church), and Elevation Worship (Elevation Church).